 - You may continue to use your Middlebury email account.

 - You will continue to receive our electronic employee newsletter, MiddPoints, via email.

-- You may select a Middlebury-branded chair or clock as a retirement gift.
-An order form will be mailed to your home so you may make your selection and return the form to Human Resources.
+- A special gift: You may select a customized chair (Boston rocker, Captain or Adirondack), Lincoln clock or glassware.
+An order form will be sent to your Middlebury email so you can make your selection prior to your retirement date.
 Your retiree gift will be sent to your home directly from the manufacturer.

 In addition, Middlebury retirees may exchange your Middlebury ID card for a Retiree card in the Office of Public Safety.
 Your Retiree Card can be used for library access, discounts on store merchandise and tickets for sporting and arts events as well as golf and ski passes, etc.